Kestros (weapon)

 The dart would typically consist of a heavy metal point approximately 23 cm long, attached to a shaft of wood, typically 30 cm long, and fletched with feathers or similar materials to provide stability of flight.

 History

 The kestros is mentioned in the writings of Livy and Polybius.
-It seems to have been invented around 168 BC. and was employed by some of the Macedonian troops of king Perseus of Macedon during the Third Macedonian war.
-The description is quite confusing:
+It seems to have been invented around 168 BC. and was employed by some of the Macedonian troops of king Perseus of Macedon during the Third Macedonian War.
+Below are the description of the weapon from Polybius and Livy.